 - Neurological diseases such as stroke and spina bifida, or spinal cord injuries

-- Chronic constipation that causes the anal sphincter muscles to stretch and weaken
+- Chronic constipation or diarrhea that causes the anal sphincter muscles to stretch and weaken

 - Anal or rectal surgery that results in muscle or nerve damage